rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 # Preparation providing institutes

-There a couple of institutes providing classes for loksewa computer engineer and IT officer.
+There are a couple of institutes providing classes for Loksewa computer engineer and IT officer.
 But their quality is said to be questionable by many people.
 I do not recommend joining any institutes for preparation.
 If you are extremely stubborn about joining one, make sure to get a huge discount.

 # Notes